Codesee-io/docs/docs/install/installation.md

 # Installing CodeSee in your project

 This section describes how to install CodeSee into your project.
+The instructions assume you have an existing project that you want to add CodeSee to.

 Following these instructions, you will: